David Chung

 AI agents don’t become useful because they’re autonomous.

-They become useful when the workflow around them makes autonomy safe.
+They become useful when the line around them makes autonomy safe.

 Pete isn’t valuable because it makes agents go faster.
 Pete is valuable because it makes fast work inspectable.